 Assigns problems for independent study incorporating previous instruction and supervised by the instructor.
+May be repeated for credit.
+Variable hours.

 Childhood Development

 CHD 118 Language Arts for Young Children (3 credits)

 Presents techniques and methods for encouraging the development of language and perceptual skills in young children.
 Stresses improvement of vocabulary, speech and methods to stimulate discussion.
 Surveys children's literature, examines elements of quality storytelling and story reading, and stresses the use of audiovisual materials.
 Lecture 2 hours.
 Laboratory 2 hours.
 Total 4 hours per week.